sumitkumarbittu/co/README.md

 - **Invisible Entry**: Launches to a generic "Computing..." screen.
 No login forms or buttons are visible to casual observers.
 - **Dynamic IST Password**: Authentication is synchronized with **Indian Standard Time (IST)**.
 Even if local time is changed on the device, only the IST date (`DD8080`) will grant access.
 - **Multi-Server Architecture**: Support for multiple isolated servers using pattern `DDXXXX` where `XXXX` is a 4-digit server ID.
 Each server has completely separate message and media storage.
+- **Aggressive Truncation (Nuke)**: Emergency data wipe triggered by the pattern `00DDXXXX`.
+Entering this as a password (or substring) immediately and irreversibly truncates both message and media tables for server `XXXX`.
 - **Auto-Inactivity Wipe**: The application automatically "re-locks" and wipes sensitive UI data after 5 seconds of inactivity, returning to its stealth state.

 ### 📎 2.
 Advanced Attachment Engine